ruauka/bank-rs/README.md

     <img src="server/assets/swagger.png" width="700">
 </p>

+### Storage

+Database is implemented as a `multithreading in-memory cache`.

 ### Replication

 After starting the service, a local folder is created for replication along the `server/backup` path.

 After first successful transaction creates file `server/backup/backup.json` and all successful transaction are replicated in it.

 Db replicates in file `after every successful transaction`.